-We also said farewell to Paul Harwood after 5 years as the CFO and CRO.
-During his time with the Society Paul made a significant impact on the Society's governance and risk culture.
-Thank you, Paul.
+In March 2024 we said farewell to Mark Allen after 2 years as the Chief Financial Officer and Chief Risk Officer.
+During his time with the Society, Mark made a significant impact on the Society's governance and risk culture.
+Thank you, Mark.